 Storm chasers vs. local roofers: how do you vet a roofer after a storm?

 A storm chaser is a crew that follows hail maps into town after a storm, sells hard at the door, builds fast with whoever is available, and is gone before the first warranty call.
-A local roofer has an address you can drive to, a license and insurance you can verify, local references older than the storm, and a reason to still be here in ten years — because their name is on trucks your neighbors see every day.
+A local roofer has an address you can drive to, insurance and manufacturer certifications you can verify, local references older than the storm, and a reason to still be here in ten years, because their name is on trucks your neighbors see every day.
 The difference rarely shows in the sales pitch; it shows in what you can verify.

 The storm-chaser playbook